-Want to know about The Macks 27 city summer tour and upcoming album?
-Read more and subscribe for the latest news here
+Want to know more about The Macks and upcoming tour plans?
+Subscribe for the latest news here

 CAMP POPPA LP

 “Camp Poppa” sounds familiar to anyone who has seen the band perform live, but mastered recordings of the band’s music provide an entertaining experience to fans and first-time listeners alike.
 The Macks’ stage presence easily transcends into its recorded music…..
 The band has clear influences from musicians like Cage the Elephant, The Black Keys and even Led Zeppelin, but at no point during “Camp Poppa,” does any part of its music feel borrowed.

 Their angsty attitude is masterfully translated from the vibes of a house show into a recorded album.
 Even though you’re just hearing their songs, the imagery of what you know their performances are like immediately comes to mind.
 If you haven’t seen them live before, 1) you should change that and 2) the sound of this album alone is one that can paint you a pretty picture of what that show is.

 HAPPY CAMPER EP